yadvi12/readme-for-codeoverflow/README.md

 ## Found a bug?
 Missing a specific feature?

 Feel free to **file a new issue** with a respective title and description on the repository.
 If you already found a solution to your problem, **we would love to review your pull request**!
+Have a look at our [contribution guidelines]() to find out about our coding standards.

 ## License
 The Project is released under the terms of the [MIT License](LICENSE).